2023 Best Dental Support Services Schools in Ohio

 Full Dental Support Services at Choffin Career and Technical Center Report

-With a ranking of #6, James A Rhodes State College did quite well on this year’s best schools for dental support services students.
-Rhodes State College is a small public school located in the suburb of Lima.
+James A Rhodes State College landed the #6 spot in the 2023 rankings for the best dental support services programs.
+Rhodes State College is a small public school located in the small suburb of Lima.

 On average, dental support graduates from Rhodes State College take out $14,000 in student loans while working on their degree.